-KEY TERM SUMMARY OF KEY TERM Securities Trading Policy KMP may only trade during a 'trading window' (with some limited exceptions as set out in the policy).
-The following periods in a calendar year are 'trading windows', unless otherwise determined by the Board: Four weeks commencing one trading day after the day of release of the Appendix 4D (half-year report), typically in mid-February Four weeks commencing one trading day after the day of release of the Appendix 4E (preliminary final report), typically in late August Four weeks commencing one trading day after the day of Healius' Annual General Meeting, typically in late October or November The duration of the offer period for an offer 'of securities made pursuant to a prospectus or cleansing statement Any other period declared by the Board in its discretion to be a trading window.
-Equity Holding Policy Healius has an equity holding policy applicable to executive KMP and other members of the ELT.
-Executive Remuneration Consultant Policy and Payments Healius' policy requires that Executive Remuneration Consultants (ERCs) are approved and engaged by the Board before any advice is received.
+KMP may only trade during a 'trading window' (with some limited exceptions as set out in the policy).
+The following periods in a calendar year are 'trading windows', unless otherwise determined by the Board:

+- Four weeks commencing one trading day after the day of release of the Appendix 4D (half-year report), typically in mid-February - Four weeks commencing one trading day after the day of release of the Appendix 4E (preliminary final report), typically in late August - Four weeks commencing one trading day after the day of Healius' Annual General Meeting, typically in late October or November - The duration of the offer period for an offer of securities made pursuant to a prospectus or cleansing statement - Any other period declared by the Board in its discretion to be a trading window.

+Equity Holding Policy

+Healius does not currently have an equity holding policy applicable to executive KMP; the adoption of such a policy remains under consideration by the Board.

+Executive Remuneration Consultant Policy and Payments

+- Healius' policy requires that Executive Remuneration Consultants (ERCs) are approved and engaged by the Board before any advice is received.
 This policy enables the Board to state whether the advice received from ERCs has been independent and why.
-Interactions between management and the ERC must be approved and are supervised by the People & Governance Committee when appropriate.
-Where KMP remuneration recommendations are received from an ERC, the Board can be satisfied that those KMP remuneration recommendations are free from undue influence from KMP to whom the recommendations related because: the Board is confident that the policy for engaging ERCs is being adhered to and is operating as intended, the Board is closely involved in all dealings with ERCs, and each KMP remuneration recommendation received is accompanied by a declaration from the ERC to the effect that their advice has been provided free from undue influence from the KMP to whom the recommendation relates.
+Interactions between management and the ERC must be approved and are supervised by the People & Governance Committee when appropriate. - Where KMP remuneration recommendations are received from an ERC, the Board can be satisfied that those KMP remuneration recommendations are free from undue influence from KMP to whom the recommendations related because: - the Board is confident that the policy for engaging ERCs is being adhered to and is operating as intended, - the Board is closely involved in all dealings with ERCs, and - each KMP remuneration recommendation received is accompanied by a declaration from the ERC to the effect that their advice has been provided free from undue influence from the KMP to whom the recommendation relates. - During FY 2022, KMP remuneration options were provided to the Board by an ERC in respect of the FY 2023 LTI plan.
+No remuneration recommendations were made by that ERC.